 Below are some observations one should note from the above snapshot:

 - 1. One see that the value name Shell\Bags\<bag#>\Desktop\ ItemPos<screen resolution> contains the metadata associated with files that were part of the Desktop.
 However, not shown in the above snapshot, but based on empirical data, it can also contain metadata about folder data as well.

-- 4. Starting with version 0.24, we decided to add some traceability to the output to show where the data was derived from.
-This is shown in the last column in the screenshot.
+- 4. The last column in the screenshot above shows where the data was derived from.
 As it happens, some of the folder/file data 'appears' to be redundant, so this last column adds more confidence to the results presented so as to identify the origins of the data.
 This more easily allows one to 'hand' parse the data to verify any of the results generated.
 We, in fact, use it to help verify our results as we make changes to the baseline software.

 Cell Slack Artifacts in Bags ItemPos Data